-- Unique Learning Systems (ULS), a research-based curriculum for students with special needs, has been implemented in all classrooms for students with moderate to severe disabilities. - District protocols exist to ensure students needing intervention receive services through similar interventions district-wide.
-This is a monitoring strategy to track individual student progress and to reduce the achievement gap between sub-groups. - Reading Recovery is an individualized instructional intervention for first-time first graders who are having difficulty learning to read and write and is offered in six high poverty schools. - Reading intervention materials are being used for levels K-12 to provide additional support and remediation for students who are struggling with reading. - Tier 3A intervention and Tier 3B core replacement intervention programs have been implemented for students who need more intensive instructional support. - A digital college-and-career readiness program to prepare students for the ACT and SAT tests is available to students. - Special education learning strategies curriculum has been implemented to support students and improve literacy in all content areas. - HCS Virtual provides online opportunities for students to earn initial credits and recover credits through online curriculum. - Teachers and paraprofessionals are provided professional development opportunities in reading intervention curriculum and instructional strategies.
+- A research-based curriculum for students with special needs has been implemented in all classrooms for students with moderate to severe disabilities. - District protocols exist to ensure students needing intervention receive services through similar interventions district-wide.
+This is a monitoring strategy to track individual student progress and to reduce the achievement gap among sub-groups. - Reading intervention programs and materials are being used for levels K-12 to provide additional support and remediation for students who are struggling with reading.

+- Tier 3A intervention and Tier 3B core-replacement intervention programs have been implemented for students who need more intensive instructional support. - A digital college- and career-readiness program to prepare students for the ACT and SAT tests is available to students. - Special education learning strategies curriculum has been implemented to support students and improve literacy in all content areas. - HCS Virtual provides online opportunities for students to earn initial credits and recover credits through online curricula. - Teachers and paraprofessionals are provided professional development opportunities in reading intervention curriculum and instructional strategies.